 Notes on Baking Gluten Free Vegan Keto Sugar Cookies:

 - Letting the dough rest for a few minutes before rolling it out will allow the coconut flour to absorb the moisture from the cream cheese, making the whole process of cutting out cookies a lot easier.

 - More intricate designs will be more difficult to cut out, so I’d recommend simpler cookie cutter shapes if you aren’t a cookie pro.
 There were a lot of broken reindeer in the making of this recipe!

-- I only used 1/4 cup of Swerve, but if you like things on the sweeter side, you could increase this to 6 tablespoons.
+- I only used 1/4 cup of granulated sweetener, but if you like things on the sweeter side, you could increase this to 6 tablespoons.